arboleya/electrify/README.md

 Perhaps you can live with it? :)

-**Do not use** options to output for multiple arch/platforms at once.
+> **DO NOT** use options to output for multiple arch/platforms at once, such as `--arch=all`.
 It won't work, Electrify can bundle Meteor apps only for the platform you're running on.

 ## Options